Ready to use one of the most powerful marketing tools online today?

 Since Pinterest is a visual search engine it means your pin images are an important part of your overall Pinterest marketing strategy.

-The images you use in your pin designs need to help tell the story of what the content on the other side is about.
+The images you use in your pin designs need to be relevant to what the content piece is about.

 You can and should use a text overlay to tease users to find out more by clicking over to your website.

 Here are some pin design tips to keep in mind when creating pin images: